cj-hilder/ble-hr-tool/README.md

 ### How to Breathe: Light, Slow, and Low

 The most common mistake is taking large, heavy breaths.
-Over-breathing blows off too much carbon dioxide, which can trigger a stress response and produce dizziness or anxiety — the opposite of the intended effect.
-Instead, follow three rules:
+Over-breathing blows off too much carbon dioxide, which can trigger a stress response.
+This may initially show as a temporary drop in resonance score during the session and may produce dizziness or anxiety.
+Follow three rules:

 **Breathe lightly.** Take in the same small volume of air you would while sitting quietly.
 Do not fill your lungs to capacity.